 The FairShare Farm garden is a shared garden space without individual plots.

 The organic vegetables are grown communally and harvest is split with elders in the Como area and participating gardeners.
-FairShare Farm has an ongoing relationship with the Southeast Seniors and the Little Kitchen Food Shelf.
+FairShare Farm has an ongoing relationship with the Southeast Seniors and has in the past worked with other community organizations, such as the Little Kitchen Food Shelf.
 It is a learning space, so all levels of gardeners are welcome.
 To facilitate gathering and learning, the FairShare members often host monthly events and open gardening nights.

 Here is a glimpse of important elements about being a Member at FairShare: